Deadbeat Sweetheartbeat

-Deadbeat Sweetheartbeat is the fourth studio album by Greensburg, Pennsylvania, indie-rock band the Juliana Theory.
+Deadbeat Sweetheartbeat is the fourth studio album by Greensburg, Pennsylvania, indie rock band the Juliana Theory.
+The album was released on September 13, 2005.

 Background and production

 The Juliana Theory released their third album Love in February 2003 through major label Epic Records.
 Within a few weeks of its release, as the group were readying themselves for media promotion for MTV and radio, the label informed them: "The record's dead."
 Frontman Brett Detar said the label viewed it as "dead before it came out" due to it leaking seven months prior.
 In addition to people at the label who championed the band had left or were fired, the label focused their efforts on Jennifer Lopez and Good Charlotte instead.
 Detar felt the Juliana Theory could not compete with those other acts.
 The band's contract had an out-clause, which meant they didn't have to give the label another album and the label still had to pay the band.
 They used this money to fund the creation of their next album.
 Undeterred by the situation, the group were in the process of writing new material for a new album by April, and aimed to release it in the following year.
 They recorded some demos at home in June 2003.
 In September, Detar described the new material as "a lot more raw and energetic" and "like The Juliana Theory on speed".

 In June 2004, the band announced that their next album would be released jointly between their own label Paper Fist Recordings and Rykodisc.
 By this band, they had accumulated 30 songs for it.
 Around this time, the band debuted several new songs during their performances, namely "French Kiss Off", "Temptations with a Sharp Dagger" and "Opposite Parallel Poles".
 Towards the end of the 2004, the group started recording the follow-up to Love.
 Sessions were held at Seedy Underbelly Studios in Valley Village, California.
 They recorded around 85% of the album live-in-the-studio; Detar said they wished to capture a performance that was representative of their live show.
 According to Detar, the final mixes make the album sound "like a rock record with the guitars extremely loud and the vocals are kind of quiet".